Modern History Playlist

 Policy of Ring Fence & Buffer State

-The British first adopted the Policy of Ring Fence in the 18th century to protect Bengal, and later the Buffer State Policy in the 19th century to counter Russia in Central Asia.
+The British first adopted the Policy of Ring Fence in the 18th century to protect Bengal's revenues , which later evolved into the Buffer State Policy in the 19th century to counter Russian expansion in Central Asia .

-The British first adopted the Policy of Ring Fence in the 18th century to protect Bengal, and later the Buffer State Policy in the 19th century to counter Russia in Central Asia.
+The British first adopted the Policy of Ring Fence in the 18th century to protect Bengal's revenues , which later evolved into the Buffer State Policy in the 19th century to counter Russian expansion in Central Asia .

 Comparison: Ring Fence vs Buffer State